brockpetrie/vue-moment/readme.md

 ### calendar

 Formats a date with different strings depending on how close to a certain date (today by default) the date is.
+You can also pass a reference date and options.

 **Default** (calculates from current time)